The Ultimate Guide to Credit Cards

 Because of this card’s focus on chores and earning an income, it is especially good for instilling the value of hard work.
 And since it’s a Mastercard, your child can use it almost anywhere.

-The FamZoo Prepaid Mastercard charges a $5.99 monthly fee or more depending on the plan you choose and offers discounts if you prepay.
+The FamZoo Prepaid Mastercard charges a $5.99 monthly fee depending on the plan you choose and offers discounts if you prepay, but you can opt for the prepay plan to save on that cost.

 How to Add Your Child as an Authorized User on Your Credit Card